Butani89/webinar_project/docs/development/setup-debian.md

     ```

 4.  **Configure Environment Variables:**
-    The application needs to know where the database is.
+    The application needs to know where the database is, and we need to enable CORS for local dev.
     ```bash
     export DB_HOST=localhost
     export DB_PASSWORD=Password123!
+    export FLASK_ENV=development
     ```

 5.  **Run the Application:**